dcwise/dita-badges/README.md

 * *Support*: "Some customers are not careful readers and tend to ignore subtleties like these badges.
 They try something that is not appropriate for their product and then call us.
 Why are we doing this again?
 It is increasing our workload."
 * *Test engineering*: "When we tested your procedures in the product-specific manuals, we could clearly identify issues with your writing.
 The new format is interesting, but we are never quite sure whether we are supposed to be testing all product procedures at once or be tiptoeing through the product-specific procedures one at a time."
 * *Software engineering*: "Sometimes the differences between product features are not binary, not quite so simple as 'supported' or 'not supported'.
 Some features are "minimally supported" or "mostly supported."
-* *Sales*: In pre-sales discussions, handing prospective customers manual that documents three products kinda confuses them if they are interesting in buying one."
+* *Sales*: In pre-sales discussions, handing prospective customers manual that documents three products kinda confuses them if they are interested in buying one."
 * *Marketing*: "I didn't realize that the docs would need so many badges.
 Can you make them smaller or put them in the margin somewhere?"
 * *Legal*: "Our product documentation serves as the definitive product description.
-If the documentation does not accurately describe the product that the cutomer has purchased, we cannot recognize revenue."
+If the documentation does not accurately describe the product that the customer has purchased, we cannot recognize revenue."

 Showing everyone a robust sample of badged documentation generates discussion across the organization about badging and other requirements for product documentation.